 Gotcha!
 There is no such thing as memory magic.
-Yet, some students often treat memory as something that’s just going to happen, because it always has before.
-As a student progresses, pieces get longer, more difficult, and trickier to memorize.
-Thus, form study, key/chord analysis, and visualization are just three ways to provide a multi-layer approach to memorization that repetition alone cannot provide.
+Yet, some students often treat memory as something that’s just going to happen because it always has before.
+As pieces get longer, they also get more complex, which naturally means they’re harder to memorize.

 Students typically rely on tactile (muscle) memory, and to a secondary degree on aural memory.
 It helps fill in the gaps when tactile memory fails.
 The best approach is to sharpen both of those skills, plus introduce visual and conceptual memory for extra support.